( ∇Φ ∥ ∇W )

 - improvement (through new data)

-- transformation (into a better theory)
+- transformation (into a better perspective or description)

 5. Temporal Constraint